If Buffalo deserves a signature aroma, let it be chicken wings.

-Popular wing restaurants brought more than 2,000 wings as examples of what they will be offering at the festival Aug.
-30 and 31 in Coca-Cola Field.
+Popular wing restaurants brought more than 2,000 wings of what they’ll offer at the festival Aug.
+30 and 31 at Coca-Cola Field.
 La Nova Pizzeria, Seneca Buffalo Creek Casino and Quaker Steak & Lube Buffalo, to name a few, set up tables around the square and invited community members to sample their wings.

-“Mmmmm.
-Awesome,” said Brian Sullivan, 54, of Buffalo, as he took a bite of a barbecue-flavored wing from La Nova.
+“Mmm.
+Awesome,” said Brian Sullivan, 54, of Buffalo, as he took a bite of a BBQ-flavored wing from La Nova.
 “It’s a nice, thick sauce that I like.”

-Nick Gifford and Rebecca Koziol were walking along Niagara Street when they saw – and smelled – the chicken wing setup.
-They sampled the Louisiana Liquor and Arizona Ranch wings from Quaker Steak & Lube Buffalo, which won the “Festival Favorite” award the last three years.
+Nick Gifford and Rebecca Koziol were walking along Niagara Street when they saw (and smelled) the chicken wing setup.
+They sampled the Louisiana Liquor and Arizona Ranch wings from Quaker Steak & Lube Buffalo, which won the “Festival Favorite” award during the last three years.

 “It was crispy, tangy, saucy,” said Gifford, 30, of Kenmore, as he took a bite of the Arizona Ranch wing.

-The National Buffalo Wing Festival isn’t just about showing the world Buffalo’s delectable wings.
+For this city, the National Buffalo Wing Festival isn’t just about showing the world its delectable wings.
 It’s about showing people, young and old, what this city has to offer.

-The event attracted upward of 80,000 people from around the globe for the weekend last year.
+The event attract upward of 80,000 people from around the globe for the weekend.
 They stay in the city’s hotels, shop at local stores and witness the developing region.

 “I think Buffalo, for years, we felt beat up, stagnant,” Cerza said.
 “This festival gives us a lot of civic pride.
 It makes us feel like we own this festival, we own the chicken wing.”

-And professional eaters are coming to Buffalo for the weekend to compete in the U.S. Chicken Wing Eating Championship.
-Past winner Joey Chestnut, five-time world champion Sonya Thomas and last year’s first-place winner, Miki Sudo, will compete.
-ESPN3 is going to broadcast the contest live on its web-based channel.
+And professional eaters are coming to Buffalo for the weekend to compete in the U.S. Chicken Wing Eating Championship that takes place at the festival.
+Past winner Joey Chestnut, five-time world champion Sonya Thomas and last year’s first-place winner Miki Sudo will compete.
+ESPN 3 is going to broadcast the contest live on its web-based channel.